sabourinj/Basil/README.md

 Distributed under the **MIT License**.
 See `LICENSE` for more information.

 ---
-*Developed with ❤️ by Justin P. Sabourin for the Grocy Community.*
+*Developed with ❤️ in Massachusetts by Justin Sabourin for the Grocy Community.*